• Home

 Where can you find authentic Chinese food?

 While this might seem like a simple question, the truth is that finding good Chinese food can be extremely difficult, especially when you’re on a budget.
 One of the best places to find authentic Chinese food is Chinatown.
-These areas are a bit more expensive, but you can get some amazing dishes at much better prices elsewhere.
+These areas are more expensive, but you can get some amazing dishes at much better prices elsewhere.
 There are a few things to keep in mind when choosing a restaurant.

 Why is it important to be a Chinese food expert?